cnorm35/bridgetown-blog/src/_posts/rails_concerns.md

 There are a few different ways to test Concerns.
-Some people prefer doing something like a shared context for the functionality the Concern adds, others prefer testing the methods directly in the objects they're included to.
-There's also the option of creating a dummy class to include your Concern to and testing that dummy class.
+Some people prefer doing something like a shared context for the functionality the Concern adds, others prefer testing the methods directly in the objects they're included in.

+There's also the option of creating a dummy class to include your Concern into and testing that class.
 This is the method I go for most of the time.
 In the same way concerns help keep duplication to a minimum, I like this option since I'm not continuously adding testing to new objects